GM Investors Have Opportunity to Lead General Motors Company Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-28, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against General Motors Company ("GM" or the "Company") (NYSE: GM).
+BENSALEM, Pa., Jan.
+2, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against General Motors Company ("GM" or the "Company") (NYSE: GM).

 Class Period: February 2, 2022 – October 26, 2023